 Our clients are always provided with the full-length audio capture, exactly as it was recorded to tape.

 We also have years of experience in audio editing, processing, cleaning up and severe rescues!
 We're expert in EQ, de-hiss, de-essing, noise reduction, compression and mastering.
-Your finished audio files can be provided to you in all audio formats, including WAV, AIFF, mp3 and CD-R. But will offer any additional service according to your exact needs.
+Your finished audio files can be provided to you in all audio formats, including WAV, AIFF and mp3, on CD-R, USB memory stick or via shared folders or cloud.
+And we will offer any additional service according to your exact needs.

 For a friendly and honest quote about your tapes, please call or email us using the details below.
 We know you'll be thrilled with the results!